Robert M. Hogue House

-The Robert M. Hogue House is an historic, American mansion that is located in the Mount Airy neighborhood of Philadelphia, Pennsylvania.
+The Robert M. Hogue House is an historic mansion in the Mount Airy neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places on January 16, 1986.

 History and architectural features

 This historic structure was built in 1896 and is a 2 1/2-story, rectangular, stone dwelling that was designed in the Jacobean revival style.
 It features two-story projecting bays with leaded glass windows, soaring cross gables and dormers, and pointed arch openings.
 Also located on the property is a contributing stable/carriage house and a free-standing, stone fireplace.
 It housed the Philadelphia School of Criminology from the late-1940s to 1963, then housed Combs School of Music until 1983.

-It was added to the National Register of Historic Places on January 16, 1986.